 All M2 payments are subject to audit.
 Local agencies must follow established accounting requirements and applicable laws regarding the use of public funds.
 Failure to submit to an audit in a timely manner may result in loss of future funding.
-Misuse or misrepresentation of M2 funding will require remediation which may include repayment, reduction in overall allocationgrant, and/or other sanctions to be determined.
-Audits shall be conducted by OCTA's Internal Audit department or other authorized agent either through the normal annual process or on a schedule to be determined by the OCTA Board of Directors.
-S (see Chapter 11) for detailed independent audit requirements.
+Misuse or misrepresentation of M2 funding will require remediation which may include repayment, reduction in overall grant, and/or other sanctions to be determined.
+Audits shall be conducted by OCTA's Internal Audit department or other authorized agent either through the normal annual process or on a schedule to be determined by the Board (see Chapter 11).

-Proceeds from the sale of excess right of wayright-of-way acquired with program funding must be paid back to the project fund as described in Chapter 10 and described in the Master Funding Agreement.
+Proceeds from the sale of excess right-of-way acquired with program funding must be paid back to the project fund as described in Chapter 10 and Master Funding Agreement.